Carmona, Cavite: Cityhood

 On June 30, 2022, House Bill No. 108 was filed by Cavite's 5th congressional district representative and former Carmona mayor Roy Loyola for the conversion of the municipality of Carmona into a component city.
-It was substituted with House Bill No. 3968 filed last August 24, 2022.
+It was substituted with House Bill No. 3968 filed on August 24, 2022.

 On September 5, 2022, the measure was approved by the House of Representatives on final reading.
 It was transmitted and received by the Senate on September 6, 2022.
 On January 30, 2023, the Senate approved the bill on third and final reading.

 Republic Act No. 11938, a law which will convert Carmona into a component city, was signed by President Bongbong Marcos on February 23, 2023.
-A plebiscite will be held within 60 days from the approval of the law for the ratification of its cityhood.